Overcoming the Challenges of Sourcing with Talent Relocation

 No matter where in the world you work, if you’re hiring, now is a particularly difficult time.
-A recognized need for diversity, coupled with skills shortages, economic uncertainty, and heightened competition for the best talent are just some of the factors impacting the depth of local talent pools.
+A recognised need for diversity, coupled with skills shortages, economic uncertainty, and heightened competition for the best talent are just some of the factors impacting the depth of local talent pools.

 We caught up with founder and CEO, Ilya Brotzky, for his view on the challenges of sourcing a truly diverse workforce, and how international recruitment can help.